graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Processing a response

-The source of a response may be an intermediary server, such as an API gateway, proxy, or firewall, in certain environments.

-Those intermediary servers may not understand GraphQL: in the case of an error, they may return their own non-GraphQL `application/json` response with a non-`200` status code.
+In certain environments, the source of a response may be an intermediary server, such as an API gateway, proxy, or firewall.
+In the case of an error, they may return their own non-GraphQL `application/json` response with a non-`200` status code.

 For this reason, if the response uses a non-`200` status code and the media type of the response body is `application/json` then the client MUST NOT rely on the